 Holden is committed to sharing our research-based strategies and insights with you.
 These white papers deliver the latest trends and solutions in the world of sales performance development.

-How are you keeping your sales pipeline filled for the rest of 2015?
+How are you keeping your sales pipeline filled for the rest of the year?
 You need to close deals.
 It requires more than diligent work and longer hours.
 Making opportunities requires a change of approach — your sellers must create demand.

 With Memorial Day behind us, we’re nearing the halfway point of the calendar year.
 This time is critical for a strong second-quarter close and for ensuring the sales pipeline is filled for the remainder of the year.
 How do we start instilling new habits and techniques into our sellers to achieve these goals?
 Learn how to change the mindsets of your sellers in this white paper.